 The Butte County Fire Safe Council (BCFSC) is the County's largest ally in educating and assisting the public with wildfire preparedness.
 The BCFSC is a non-profit community organization funded by grants and community donations.
-The organization operates in cooperation with local, state and federal fire agencies throughout Butte County.
+The organization operates in cooperation with local, state, and federal fire agencies throughout Butte County.

 The BCFSC is the "parent" organization to several active local fire safe councils and nationally recognized FIREWISE Communities throughout the County.
-FIREWISE communities include: Yankee Hill, Berry Creek, Merry Mountain, Forbestown, Paradise and Forest Ranch.
-Local fire safe councils have been established for Town of Paradise, Yankee Hill/Concow, Berry Creek, Forbestown, Feather Falls, Cohasset, Little Chico Creek, Lake Wyandotte and Forest Ranch.
+FIREWISE communities and fire safe councils are present in the Wildland Urban Interface areas of: Yankee Hill, Berry Creek, Merry Mountain, Forbestown, Town of Paradise, Concow, Feather Falls, Cohasset, Little Chico Creek, Lake Wyandotte, and Forest Ranch.
 The BCFSC Board of Directors is comprised of representatives from the local councils and representatives of many public and private stakeholders throughout Butte County, including CAL FIRE/Butte County Fire Department.